pingcap/docs-cn/system-variables.md

 > **Warning:**
 >
->
-> Currently, this feature is not fully compatible with [altering multiple columns or indexes in a single `ALTER TABLE` statement](/sql-statements/sql-statement-alter-table.md).
-When adding a unique index with the index acceleration, you need to avoid altering other columns or indexes in the same statement.
+> Currently, this feature is not fully compatible with adding a unique index.
+When adding a unique index, it is recommended to disable the index acceleration feature (set `tidb_ddl_enable_fast_reorg` to `OFF`).
 >
 > When [PITR (Point-in-time recovery)](/br/backup-and-restore-overview.md) is disabled, the speed of adding indexes is expected to be about 10 times that in v6.1.0.
 However, there is no performance improvement when both PITR and index acceleration are enabled.
 To optimize performance, it is recommended that you disable PITR, add indexes in a quick way, then enable PITR and perform a full backup.
 Otherwise, the following behaviors might occur:
 >